 Filing for Custody of a Native American Child

-To file for custody, you must present the following evidences to the child welfare agency:
+To file for custody, you must present the following evidence to the child welfare agency:

 - Evidence that the current custody can cause emotional or physical damage to the child.